Interactive Program Synthesis for Modeling Collaborative Physical Activities from Narrated Demonstrations: Related Work

 \subsection{Interactive Program Synthesis}

 A parallel research thread focuses on synthesizing executable programs from end-user input, such as examples or demonstrations.
 Canonical work like FlashFill~\cite{Gulwani2011FlashFill} demonstrated how carefully designed domain-specific languages (DSLs) could yield powerful transformations from a few examples.
 Subsequent HCI research has developed interaction models to make synthesized programs more understandable and \emph{editable}.
-This includes techniques for disambiguating synthesized programs via navigation and active-example queries \cite{Mayer2015DisambPBE}, and augmented-example workflows that allow users to iteratively repair programs \cite{Zhang2020AugEx}.
+This includes techniques for disambiguating synthesized programs via navigation and active-example queries~\cite{Mayer2015DisambPBE}, and augmented-example workflows that allow users to iteratively repair programs~\cite{Zhang2020AugEx}.
+Prior work also shows that explicitly surfacing symbolic representations of program structure helps non-programmers inspect logic and make targeted edits, for example by exposing block-level units of generated code~\cite{yen2024coladder,jiang2022genline}, visualizing and monitoring execution traces of LLM-generated code~\cite{xie2024waitgpt}, or decomposing analysis tasks into editable subgoals that users can steer and verify~\cite{kazemitabaar2024interactive}.

 Domain-specific systems show how end users can create and refine automations involving complex logic like loops and conditionals.
 Examples include Rousillon~\cite{Chasins2018Rousillon} for hierarchical web scraping, DiLogics~\cite{Pu2023DiLogics} for handling diverse input conditions, and MIWA~\cite{Chen2023MIWA} for mixed-initiative diagnosis and repair.
 In mobile computing, SUGILITE~\cite{Li2017SUGILITE} and PUMICE~\cite{Li2019PUMICE} combine natural language with programming-by-demonstration (PbD)~\cite{cypher1993watch} to synthesize procedures that users can inspect and modify.
 In data science, Wrex~\cite{Drosos2020Wrex} produces readable notebook code from examples, Falx~\cite{Wang2021Falx} synthesizes visualization pipelines from example outputs, and recent interfaces like SQLucid~\cite{Tian2024SQLucid} generate step-by-step, editable natural-language explanations to help non-experts understand and correct model-generated SQL.